Smart + Strong.

 Damon Runyon identifies scientists with the highest potential to revolutionize how we prevent, diagnose, and treat all forms of cancer.

-Before this study, no one had directly tested what happens when you feed a raw versus cooked diet to animal models or humans.
+Before this study, no one had directly tested what happens when you feed a raw versus cooked diet to animals or humans.

 Surprising new research suggests why 97% of cancer drugs in clinical trials fail to stop cancer in patients and never make it to market.